 ESI’s are typically prescribed for patients with severe inflammation around the intervertebral disc caused by either a disc bulge or herniation.
 This inflammation puts pressure on the nerve, causing local and radiating symptoms such as pain, numbness or tingling in the arms or legs.
 The steroid can effectively reduce this inflammation, thus minimizing the pressure on the nerve and relieving the symptoms.

 MBB’s on the other hand are indicated by facet (joint) pain that is commonly localized to a certain area of the spine.
 The medial branch of a nerve is the “pain producing” part of the nerve.
 By numbing this nerve, it is an effective way of determining that it is truly the source of pain before the RFN is performed.
 MBB’s do not involve the use of steroids but rather a numbing agent such as Lidocaine.

 Modern technology has highly benefited thousands of patients by providing pain relief without the need for spinal surgery.
-At Interventional Associates we are proud of our orthopedic team and their abilities to test, diagnose and treat patients suffering from auto injuries.
+At Complete Care Spine & Orthopedics we are proud of our orthopedic team and their abilities to test, diagnose and treat patients suffering from auto injuries.
 We provide not only interventional pain management, but also orthopedic spine and extremity surgery and neurology.
 For more information on how we can help, contact our team today.
 We provide convenient appointments at our three locations in Central Florida, transportation, translation services and timely medical records and billing.